 Total Pageviews

 I take Princess Amy for a walk on sunny mornings in hopes of lifting her mood and getting the day off on the right path.
-If you're one of the many that hang out here on the Circular Journey blog site and read everything that I write, then you're familiar with the princess.
-Otherwise, it may suffice to say that Princess Amy is my limbic system and it behaves like the Red Queen in Alice Through the Looking Glass.
-If you're still lost, then I suggest that you stop reading now and return to your social media habit.
+If you're one of the many who hang out here on the Circular Journey blog site and read everything that I write, then you're familiar with the princess.

-But I'm in danger of jumping the rails in the story.
+Hold that thought.
+I'm in danger of jumping the rails again.
 Let's get back to the subject by saying that when I brought my gaze back down to earth, I almost stepped on a card lying on the ground.
-At first I continued walking but quickly thought better of it.
+At first, I walked on by but I quickly thought better of it.

 I'm interested to know if you agree with my decision, which was this: The damage to the environment and all right-thinking sensibilities had already been done by the person who dropped the card in the first place.
 If I placed the card on the path exactly where I found it, then I was doing no further damage and I could pick up the card and dispose of it properly on my return.